pepa65/uvpn/README.md

 # uVPN
-*a quick way to setup secure OpenVPN with easy-rsa on Ubuntu*
+*a quick way to setup secure OpenVPN with easy-rsa2 on Debian, Ubuntu and Linux Mint*

 Clone or download, configure the options in `vars` then run `build-server` as root.
 The packages openvpn and easy-rsa and dependencies will be downloaded